 Existing measures are usually designed for institutions, not consumers.
 This can make them hard to understand.
 They may not focus on things that matter most when choosing a doctor, such as an attentive bedside manner.
 That’s unfortunate because quality in healthcare varies widely.

 The case for quality healthcare

 Choosing the wrong doctor could leave you feeling frustrated — or worse, dealing with inappropriate care.
-In fact, it’s estimated that as many as 15% of cases involve a missed or incorrect diagnosis.
+It’s estimated that as many as 15% of cases involve a missed or incorrect diagnosis.
 The right doctor can mean the difference between early treatment at the first signs of a stroke or being sent home with a suspected migraine.

-It’s not just the “who,” but the “where” that matters, too; some hospitals simply do a better job than others.
+It’s not just the “who,” but the “where” that matters.
+Some hospitals simply do a better job than others.
 For example, we know hospitals that perform a lot of the same types of surgeries have better patient outcomes.
-On the other end of the spectrum, underperforming hospitals consistently have higher rates of staph infection and more frequent readmissions.
+On the other end of the spectrum, underperforming hospitals consistently have higher rates of staph infection and more frequent repeat admissions.

 So how do you avoid the pitfalls of subpar providers?
-Here are three easy search tips that will help save time and give you some peace of mind.
+Here are 3 easy search tips that will help save time and give you some peace of mind.

 2. Search in-network.
 Your health plan has hand-picked top-tier doctors.
 High-performance networks limit their selection of providers to those who have the best patient outcomes.

 3. Read (and write!) reviews.
-User reviews have been a longtime go-to for ranking just about anything, from restaurants to hair salons, and healthcare’s no exception.
+User reviews are useful for everything from restaurants to hair salons.
+Healthcare is no exception.
 Nearly 60% of patients say they do online research and read user reviews before choosing a doctor.